 Very rarely they demonstrate hyperdensity, thought to be due to a combination of saponification, microcalcification and blood products.
 This most often occurs when present in the posterior fossa, although the reason is uncertain 4.

-Ruptured dermoid cysts are characteristically associated with fat-attenuation material in the subarachnoid spaces, such as intraventricular fat-fluid levels or fat globules in the sulci.
+Ruptured dermoid cysts are characteristically associated with fat density material in the subarachnoid spaces, such as intraventricular fat-fluid levels or fat globules in the sulci.

-Unlike intracranial lipomas that follow fat density on all sequences, intracranial dermoids have more variable signal characteristics 1-4:
+Unlike intracranial lipoma that follows fat density on all sequences, intracranial dermoid has more variable signal characteristics 1-4: